d40192325-tech/myosa-forest-sentinel/myosa-forest-sentinel.md

 ### 3. Artificial Light–Triggered Intrusion Confirmation
 The presence of vibration and proximity activity places the system in a heightened monitoring state.
-An intrusion event is confirmed only when a sudden increase in light intensity—such as from a flashlight or torch—is detected.
+An intrusion event is confirmed only when a sudden increase in light intensity, such as from a flashlight or torch is detected.
 This final event acts as a decisive trigger, minimizing false alarms caused by animals or natural disturbances.

 ### 4. Alert Generation and Multi-Modal Notification